GauravPatel89/EVA-Track3-Assignments/Session10/README.md

-# EVA-Track3-Session10
-This repository contains assignment files of TSAI-EVA-Track3 course's session10.
+# Session10 : GradCam with VGG16 on ImageNet Dataset

 ## Assignment
-First Part:

-    Refer to the GRADCAM code we wrote (Links to an external site.)
+1. Refer to the GRADCAM code from previous session.
 Build GradCAM images for the one layer before the one we used, and one layer before this one.
 Show the results.
-    Load this image  (Links to an external site.)
+2. Load this [image](https://media.karousell.com/media/photos/products/2018/08/20/16_scale_tony_stark_avenger3_headscrupt_with_glasses_1534759826_e79b0cf4.jpg).
 "Find"  "sunglasses" in the image using GradCAM

 ## Files